benjiGir/benjiGir/README.md

 ## Hi there 👋, I'm Benjamin
 ### A junior fullstack developer
 I'm from France, Ile-de-France (Paris area).
-I'm looking for a internship (4-6 months) that should start mid febrary.

 - 🌱 I’m currently learning at Wild Code School of Paris fullstack web developper course.
 - 🔭 I’m currently working on several project to improve my skill in front and back.